 Excessive alcohol use can lead to liver problems, such as inflammation (swelling) in the liver, cirrhosis (liver scarring), and liver failure.
 Hepatitis C can also cause these harmful effects.
 Therefore, drinking alcohol while being treated for hepatitis C raises your risk for liver problems.

-In general, it’s best to avoid alcohol while you’re taking Epclusa to treat hepatitis C. If you drink alcohol and have concerns about not drinking during the treatment, talk with your doctor.
+In general, it’s best to avoid alcohol while you’re taking Epclusa to treat hepatitis C. If you drink alcohol and you have questions about how much may be safe for you to drink during Epclusa treatment, talk with your doctor.

 Below, find answers to some commonly asked questions about Epclusa.

 What will my life be like after Epclusa cures my hepatitis C?

 After you’ve finished the 12-week Epclusa treatment, you won’t be cured of hepatitis C right away.
 You’ll be considered “cured” when the hepatitis C virus (HCV) is no longer detected in your blood.
 Three months after your treatment is completed, you will have a blood test to see if your treatment was effective.